Deniz-Eren/dev-can-linux/README.md

     -b delay   - Bus-off recovery delay timer length (milliseconds).
                  If set to 0ms, then the bus-off recovery is disabled!
                  Default: 50ms
+    -x         - Start the driver with extended MIDs enabled.
+                 Device suboptions take precedence over this option.
     -?/h       - Print help menu and exit.

     NOTES